frouty/TPLINK/README.md

 Mais avec :

-pkitool --initca                      ## equivalent to the 'build-ca' script pkitool --server my-server            ## equivalent to the 'build-key-server' script pkitool          my-client            ## equivalent to the 'build-key' script (*not build-key-pkcs12) openssl dhparam -out dh2048.pem 2048  ## equivalent to the 'build-dh' script
+pkitool --initca                      ## equivalent to the 'build-ca' script --> crée une cler privée ca.key. pkitool --server my-server            ## equivalent to the 'build-key-server' script pkitool          my-client            ## equivalent to the 'build-key' script (*not build-key-pkcs12) openssl dhparam -out dh2048.pem 2048  ## equivalent to the 'build-dh' script